 Safe Schools Plan

 Gloversville School has had a Safe Schools Plan in place since July 2001.
-The plan is required of all school districts under Project SAVE (PDF document) legislation signed by former Gov. George Pataki in 2000.
+The plan is required of all school districts under the Project SAVE legislation signed by former Gov. George Pataki in 2000.
 Project SAVE (Safe Schools Against Violence in Education) is a comprehensive legislation plan to promote safer and more effective learning environments within New York State schools.

 School Building Security & Safety